 For parents who think the current Facebook parental controls are not helpful enough, there is another solution.
 It’s possible to block Facebook website and app so that kids can have no access to it.
 Below are some brief instructions.

 Step 1.
-Download and install AppCrypt, the best website blocker and app locker for Mac.
+Download and install AppCrypt, the best website blocker and app locker.
 Launch it.
 Set a password.

 Step 2.
 Click the Web Block tab.